kernel-mod/website/src/packages/README.md

 }
 ```

-## Notes:
+## Notes
 - `author` must be your GitHub username.
 - `id` should be unique to your package.
 - `description` and `tags` are optional.
-- It's generally encouraged to include the application that you're targeting in a tag.
+- It's encouraged to include the app that you're targeting in a tag.